Etsy is undoubtedly the best marketplace for independent sellers, freelance artists and artisans who want…

 - customer service

-How can I learn how to make money on Etsy?
+How can I succeed in selling on Etsy?

-Etsy offers written information on how to earn money as a seller.
+The Etsy website offers information on how to earn money as a seller.
 You can read their beginner’s guide here.

-Etsy Shop 101: The Anatomy of a Successful Etsy shop listing here.
+- Etsy Shop 101: The Anatomy of a Successful Etsy shop listing – A beginner’s guide to Etsy shop listings

-Etsy 101: Set Up a Shop and Promote it on Social Media here.
+- Etsy 101: Set Up a Shop and Promote it on Social Media – Learn how to sell on Etsy and what marketing strategies to use for Etsy success

 Want to learn more about how you can earn income working for yourself?
-Enroll in my free minicourse Get on the Right Path to Freelancing here.
+Enroll Get on the Right Path to Freelancing, my free minicourse here.

 Cover image by Brooke Lark